respond-dev/respond/README.md

 npm run generate
 ```

 Press `<enter>` at each prompt to accept the defaults.
-You'll notice some new files:
+You'll notice some updated files:

 | Location                              | Filename            | Purpose                                       |
 | :------------------------------------ | :------------------ | :-------------------------------------------- |